Rails Boilerplate

 Rails Minimal

 Finally, there is a new feature coming to the rails new command to create a minimal application.
-The original pull request has been merged, but there appears to be still some documentation pull request in the works.
-When it is finished and deployed the command rails new cool_app --minimal will look like the following:
+The original pull request has been merged, but there still appears to be a documentation pull request in the works.
+When it is finished and deployed, the command rails new cool_app --minimal will look like the following:

 When fully deployed, this will be a nice feature to have for streamlining the workflow.